mgba-emu/gbatek/index.md

 Bit0-2 might be unused "NC" pins.
 Bit4 might be GPIO330, which might be just a test point without other connection.
-Bit7 might be connected to one of unknown vias, and which might connect to somewhere (the cooking coach cart sets interrupt edge select bit7; which hints that the pin could be used for something; the interrupt isn't actually enabled though).
+Bit7 might be connected to one of unknown vias (maybe that near GPIO330 test point?), and which might connect to somewhere (probably to TSC/sound as the bit seems to enable sound output - though, the cooking coach cart sets interrupt edge select bit7; which hints that the pin could be used for something; the interrupt isn't actually enabled though).

 Some bits seem to be floating high-z (when switching from output/low to input they won't \<instantly> get high).